KenKundert/avendesora/doc/advanced.rst

 for one of the partners to generate and then share an accounts file that is dedicated to the shared accounts.
 This file contains the master seed, and it is critical to keep this value secure.
-Thus, it is recommended that the shared file be encrypted.
+Thus, it is recommended that the file be shared in person or that it be encrypted in transit.

 Consider an example where you, Siuan, are sharing accounts with your business partner, Moiraine.
 You have hired a contractor to run your